lavague-ai/LaVague/README.md

 LaVague is an **open-source** project designed to automate automation for devs!

 We use **advanced AI techniques** (RAG, Few-shot learning, Chain of Thought) to turn **natural language instructions** into Python code leveraging **Selenium**.
-LaVague is designed to make it easy for users to **automate express web workflows** and execute them on a browser.
+LaVague is designed to make it easy for users to **automate web workflows** and execute them on a browser.

 ### LaVague in Action

-Here's an examples to show how LaVague can execute natural lanaguge instructions on a browser to automate interactions with a website:
+Here's an example to show how LaVague can execute natural language instructions on a browser to automate interactions with a website:

 <div>
   <figure>